There Is Still Room For Bath & Body Works Inc. (BBWI) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on May 27 when Mazurek Thomas E. sold 16,338 shares for $42.25 per share.
 The transaction valued at 690,315 led to the insider holds 11,225 shares of the business.

 Arlin Wendy C. sold 6,000 shares of BBWI for $330,000 on Apr 19.
 The EVP and CFO now owns 98,888 shares after completing the transaction at $55.00 per share.